tomexiskandar/bintang/README.rst

 -----------------------------------------------------------------------------------

 Insert records into sql table.
 Notes: Currently tested for SQL Server 2019.
-However this function should work with other dbms supportted by pyodbc.
+However this function should work with other dbms supported by pyodbc.

 :conn: pyodbc database connection
 :schema: the schema name the sql table belong to.